 The demand for entertainment generally is sensitive to downturns in the economy and the corresponding impact on discretionary consumer spending.
-Any actual or perceived deterioration or weakness in general, regional or local economic conditions, as well as other adverse economic or market conditions due to COVID-19 or otherwise, could reduce Sirius XM Holdings' subscribers' or potential subscribers' discretionary income.
-To the extent that overall economic conditions reduce spending on discretionary items, Sirius XM Holdings' ability to attract and retain subscribers could be hindered, which could reduce its subscription revenue and negatively impact its business
+Any actual or perceived deterioration or weakness in general, regional or local economic conditions, as well as other adverse economic or market conditions, could reduce Sirius XM Holdings' subscribers' or potential subscribers' discretionary income.
+To the extent that overall economic conditions reduce spending on discretionary items, Sirius XM Holdings' ability to attract and retain subscribers could be hindered, which could reduce its subscription revenue and negatively impact its business.